esavv/wavescore/README.md

 ### Current & Upcoming Tasks
 Last updated: 2025/07/13
    - [IN PROGRESS] Build web app as a client of the model inference API
-   - Remove ios client to focus on webapp
+   - Cleanup: Remove ios client to focus on webapp
+   - Cleanup: Organize `src` files into subdirectories
+   - Cleanup: Remove heroku references from readme
+   - Cleanup: Refactor `src` to use filepaths relative to the absolute path for the main directory
    - Migrate maneuver prediction to TCN architecture to predict sequence of maneuvers from single video
    - Streamline data labeling workflow & updating maneuver taxonomy for falls / failed moves
    - Scale training data to improve predictions